xieweiAlex/English_Learning/words/2023/words-August.md

+Drill down.

+Their stage act is a little too **raunchy** for television.

 But how long does this stay with you?
 How quickly will its message **flutter away**?

 Bitcoin (BTC-USD) is trading above $27,000 again after a federal court **vacated** an SEC ruling that had prohibited Grayscale from starting a Bitcoin exchange-traded fund in the U.S. Cryptocurrencies jumped on the news on Tuesday.